► Porsche confirms electric Macan

 ► Engineering chief and CEO spill details

-The next Porsche Macan due in 2022 is revealed in our new artist's impression, which details what we can expect when SUVs and EVs combine in the Porsche development labs.
-The next-generation crossover will be something of a one-stop shop for fans of different propulsion technologies: you'll be able to choose one as a full electric SUV, or with petrol and hybrid power.
+The next Porsche Macan is due soon, with an electric variant confirmed for 2023.
+The next-generation crossover will be something of a one-stop shop for fans of different propulsion technologies: you'll be able to choose one as a full-electric SUV, or with petrol and hybrid power.

-An expensive option for the manufacturer, perhaps, but one that'll benefit us customers, as we are given ever wider choice of options.
+An expensive option for the manufacturer, perhaps, but one that'll benefit us customers, as we are given an ever wider choice of powertrains.
 Porsche confirmed the all-electric Macan in February 2019 and said it will be built at its Leipzig factory in eastern Germany.

 The existing Macan, which shared parts of its architecture with its Audi Q5 cousin, has actually been around since 2014 and the next generation will make more of a stylistic leap forwards, we're told.
 A recent facelift has kept the Macan at the top of its game – it remains one of the best mid-sized SUVs to drive.